 Chris Morash is the Seamus Heaney Professor of Irish Writing in Trinity College Dublin, where he served as Vice-Provost of the university from 2016-19.
-He has published extensively on Irish culture, including studies of Irish Famine literature, A History the Irish Theatre 1601-2000, A History of the Media in Ireland, and he is co-editor of the Oxford Handbook of Modern Irish Theatre (2016).
-From 2009 to 2014, he served as the first chair of the Compliance Committee of the Broadcasting Authority of Ireland.
+His most recent book, Dublin: A Writer’s City will be published early in 2023.
+Among his other books are Yeats on Theatre (2021), A History of Irish Theatre 1601-2000 (2002), A History of the Media in Ireland (2009) and he is co-editor of the Oxford Handbook of Modern Irish Theatre (2016).
+He is currently editing the Cambridge History of the Irish Novel.
+He was the 2022 Macgeorge Fellow at the University of Melbourne, and curated the Unseen Plays series for the Abbey Theatre (2021); from 2009 to 2014, he served as the first chair of the Compliance Committee of the Broadcasting Authority of Ireland.
 He was elected to Membership of the Royal Irish Academy in 2007, and to Fellowship of Trinity in 2016.
-He is originally from Nova Scotia.